Education and Housing

 Identify, cultivate, and secure resources while serving as responsible financial stewards to advance educational opportunities, programs, and services at Columbus State Community College.

 Lead our community’s response to homelessness by creating collaborations, developing innovative solutions, and investing in quality programs in Columbus and Franklin County.

 Focus on early childhood education, birth to age five, so that every child will be ready for school success.

 Reach young people and their families to build stronger lives.

-Provide transitional youth experiencing homelessness a safe respite from the streets and a chance for a productive life through integrated research.
+Provide youth experiencing homelessness with a safe respite from the streets and connect them with a chance to thrive.